SUSTAINABILITY AND SOCIAL INNOVATION PROJECT - 2023/4

 The learning and teaching strategy is designed on the principles of project-based experimental pedagogy and this combines research-informed academic content with applied learning through project work.

-Learning and teaching is research-led and follows a student-focused, experimental, flipped-classroom methodology with online elements.
-It comprises lectures, seminars, group discussions, Masterclass sessions, study trips, practical workshops and project tutorials.
+Learning and teaching are research-led and follows a student-focused, experimental, flipped-classroom methodology with online elements.
+It comprises lectures, seminars, group discussions, Masterclass sessions, study trips, .
 It includes active and self-directed learning - both group and individual.
 Prior to attending the lecture and seminar, students are expected to undertake the essential reading and complete any set work for the sessions.

 The project work, which is the basis of both active learning and module assessment, is designed to give students the experience of working in an international and cross-cultural context.
 It is supported by engagement with practice through a study trip and a series of Masterclass sessions, which may include talks from guest practitioners, research seminars, webinars and company visits.
 Together with dedicated group project tutorials - run face-to-face or online (synchronously) - these sessions are designed to support student learning through project work and provide formative feedback in preparation for the assessment.